by Matt Gibson

 Thyme is very hardy and can adapt to a wide range of growing conditions if necessary.
 The same is true for lemon thyme.
 Lemon thyme will thrive in USDA Hardiness Zones 5 through 9 and will remain evergreen in zones 8 and 9.
 Different varieties have differing care instructions.
 Some send up flower stalks while others cascade, and even others form dense ground covering mats.

 Some varieties form an almost flat-looking carpet, while others reach up to six to 10 inches in height.
 Thyme is actually picky about being handled too much.
 The more a gardener fusses with it, the worse it will perform.
-Provide your plant with full sun, and remember that lemon thyme can handle hot and dry conditions more than it can a cool, damp soil and root system.
+Provide your plant with direct sunlight, and remember that lemon thyme can handle hot and dry conditions more than it can a cool, damp soil and root system (wet feet).

-Plant lemon thyme in the spring in full sunlight, with plants spaced about 12 inches apart.
-Make sure that your soil’s drainage is ample, and avoid overwatering.
+For best results, plant lemon thyme in the spring in full sun, with plants spaced about 12 inches apart.
+Make sure that your soil has good drainage and avoid overwatering.
 Your plants should grow about 12 to 15 inches high.
 Lemon thyme is deer resistant and quite tolerant of poor soil conditions and drought, so caring for your crop is pretty straightforward.

 Lemon thyme is a gardener favorite because it has no serious issues with pests or diseases.
 Ants may visit, but they should not damage lemon thyme plants, and root rot is only an issue when there is standing water.
-Other than those small considerations, growing lemon thyme should be pretty much problem-free if you provide this herb with the correct growing conditions.
+Other than those minor issues, growing lemon thyme should be pretty much problem-free if you provide this herb with the correct growing conditions.

 How to Plant Lemon Thyme